Compare to Similar Products

 Should You Buy the Shark Navigator Lift Away?

-The Shark Navigator Lift Away is a decent vacuum that performs well but has a fairly high price tag for good and not exceptional performance.
+The Shark Navigator Lift Away is a decent vacuum that performs well and has a reasonable price tag.
+We recommend this to anyone looking for decent performance but don't want to empty their savings.

 What Other Upright Vacuums Should You Consider

 The Shark Navigator Lift Away Professional is an incredibly similar model to the Shark Navigator Lift Away.
-It doesn't handle quite as well but is cheaper and offers equal or better performance across all other test metrics, making it a great buy.
-However, if you want the absolute best, you will have to step up your budget significantly and look at better all-around performing uprights like the Shark APEX DuoClean Zero-M.
+It doesn't handle quite as well but is still affordable and offers equal or better performance across all other test metrics, making it a great buy.
+However, if you want the absolute best, you will have to step up your budget significantly and look at better all-around performing uprights like the Shark Stratos.